 Interested Parties: Public notice in accordance with this article and with I.C.
 5-3-1-2 and I.C.
 5-3-1-4 and due notice to interested parties.
 Interested parties shall be:

-The owners of real property adjacent to the property subject of the petition to a depth of two (2) ownerships of no direct or indirect financial or other interest to the petitioner or property owner unless otherwise reduced by the Director.
+The owners of real property adjacent to the property subject of the petition to a depth of two (2) ownerships or six hundred and sixty (660) feet, whichever is less,.

 Additional parties deemed advisable by the Director.